Plant sources of anti-cancer agents

 Plant sources of anti-cancer agents are plants, the derivatives of which have been shown to be usable for the treatment or prevention of cancer in humans.

 Background

 In the 1950s, scientists began systematically examining natural organisms as a source of useful anti-cancer substances.
-It has recently been argued that "the use of natural products has been the single most successful strategy in the discovery of novel medicines".
+It has been argued that "the use of natural products has been the single most successful strategy in the discovery of novel medicines".